resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 - a text editor suitable for writing HTML/JS/CSS
 - a modern web browser with Javascript enabled and developer tools familiarity

+### Background on Datasets, Queries, Layers
+There are a variety of types of data that are integrated into the RW API, covering many topics, domains, and containing all the peculiar characteristics and conventions of the communities that produced these digital artifacts.
+The API is also fairly flexible towards accommodating the different needs between _small data_ that may be the result of a limited case study and the _big data_ of spatiotemporal data cubes or the unbounded potential of external API providers.

+Let's quickly review some of the concepts used in the API before jumping into the tutorial.
+You can find deeper and more tailored information in the [concepts documentation](https://resource-watch.github.io/doc-api/index-rw.html#concepts).

+A **Dataset** essentially describes where information is being held.
+Datasets are exposed through the `/dataset/<id>` endpoint as a JSON response.
+This JSON has a flexible schema which can be inferred based on two required properties:

+- the first, `connectorType`, which describes the access pattern to the information
+    - `connectorType: document` if taking from the "internal" database of uploaded files
+    - `connectorType: rest` if performing external API calls to HTTP endpoints
+    - `connectorType: wms` if performing external Web Mapping Service calls
+- the second, `provider`, for which there are constrained possibilities based on the `connectorType`
+    - e.g. `csv`, `json` are uploaded `document`s in the "internal" database
+    - e.g. `cartodb` and `gee` are external `rest`ful APIs

+The full table mapping `provider`s to `connectorType`s is located in the [main API documentation](https://resource-watch.github.io/doc-api/index-rw.html#dataset-connector-type).

+Based on these two properties, the Dataset JSON object will contain many other top-level properties that collectively provide all that is needed to declare where the _real data_ is being held and how to access it.

+The `/query` API endpoint utilizes all this information about the Dataset behind the scenes to expose the _real data_ without the developer needing to perform the speciality interfacing with all the providers that might be supplying data for a particular project or webpage.
+Queries are supportive of some analytical functionality including filtering and aggregating.
+Thoughtfully-prepared datasets, carefully crafted queries, and the routing of logic through the API can get you quite far towards capable applications.

+Somewhat orthogonal to the concepts of Datasets and Queries is the concept of a Layer.
+A **Layer** is specialized information about how a Dataset/Query can be represented for a particular application, notably how it can be visualized and represented geospatially.
+Layer information is highly free-form and purpose-defined for a specific application or integration.

+As a very concrete example, consider:

+-  There is a Dataset describing the latitude, longitude, depth, and magnitude of earthquakes events globally over the past month.
+- A particular query is performed and filters the earthquake events to only those occurring within some distance of South America in the past week.
+    - This query is still returning information in the same structural form as the original global & monthly scope - let's say a table of comma-delimited text.
+- A Layer may be created that:
+    - references how to perform the query above (full URL of query call)
+    - has a title called "Weekly View of South American Earthquakes"
+    - includes a configuration description for how a webmap could:
+        - visualize the earthquake events as circles located at the _latitude_ and _longitude_ fields
+        - scale the circles in size based on their _magnitude_ field
+        - tint the circles in color from dark-blue to light-blue based on the _depth_ field
+- To display this webmap, a webpage needs to:
+    - call the `/layer` endpoint
+    - call the referenced `/query` endpoint to get the data
+    - pass the query response data and the webmap configuration from the Layer into the webmap library

+With the flexible Layer definitions, all configuration can be saved server-side, so the front-end work only requires linking the API responses to the technologies that implement the complex features.

 ## Software specification